 New York City is one of those places that is likely on everyone’s list to visit, especially for us women.
-The allure of the high fashion, the bright lights, and non-stop night life has everyone hungry for a taste.
-It’s the perfect destination for a girls getaway and in this post, I’m sharing the best things to see and do to have the ultimate girls weekend in NYC is a must.
+The allure of the high fashion, the bright lights, and non-stop nightlife has everyone hungry for a taste.
+It’s the perfect destination for a girls getaway and in this post, I’m sharing the best things to see and do to have the ultimate girls weekend in New York City.

 Depending on where you are coming from driving or taking a bus may be an option.
 If you are driving, however, be aware of high parking fees and difficulty in finding a parking space.
 New York City also has a major train station, as well as a port frequented by some cruise lines.

 There are three airports in the area; JFK and La Guardia in New York, and Newark in New Jersey.
-Personally I prefer La Guardia as it is closest to Manhattan and not overly crazy busy.
+Personally, I prefer La Guardia as it is closest to Manhattan and not overly crazy busy.
 If you arrive here expect to spend about 30-45 minutes to get into the city by taxi (depending on traffic).
-Both of my visits in NYC have been short 3 day visits, so I want to get as much time as possible.
-Most airports also offer a shuttle bus service however, depending on others’ destinations and traffic the ride may end up taking a couple of hours.
-If you aren’t in a rush, or have longer, say 5 days or more to explore, you can save some money by taking advantage of one of these shuttle buses.
+All of my visits in NYC have been short, 3-day visits, so I want to get as much time as possible.
+Most airports also offer a shuttle bus service, however, depending on others’ destinations and traffic the ride may end up taking a couple of hours.
+If you aren’t in a rush or have longer, say 5 days or more to explore, you can save some money by taking advantage of one of these shuttle buses.
 Your best bet is to book online in advance (try Super Shuttle) to cut down on waiting time.

 If you happen to visit during the holiday season, then you absolutely HAVE to walk down here and check out the amazing window displays.
 Word of warning; the crowds are insane, especially on weekends, so make sure you have time and don’t need to leave in a rush.

 For discount luxury goods, pop into Century 21 on Broadway.
 While reviews are mixed, those who are willing to spend the time and do a little digging have come out with some great finds.